Ticket types for Endpoint Detection and Response (EDR)

 Execution

-Execution refers to techniques and strategies used by attackers to run malicious code on a target device or network.
-Coro EDR detects and creates tickets for the following Execution rules:
+Attackers use execution techniques to run malicious code on target devices or networks.
+Coro detects these attempts and creates tickets for the following execution rules:

 - Suspicious Usage of a LOLBin